 However, there are some downsides to dental silicone, which is why orthodontic wax is still quite popular.
 The biggest problem patients find with silicone is the difficulty of applying it to their brackets.
 Making the silicone stick requires your brackets to be completely dry, which can be tricky.
 You’ll find that getting used to applying dental silicone takes patience and practice.
 It’s also more expensive, so if you are particularly prone to canker sores, you might find it less cost effective.

-Keep in mind that neither of these solutions are suitable to protect your braces for sports, for that, you’ll need an orthodontic mouth guard.
+Keep in mind that neither of these solutions are suitable to protect your braces for sports, for that, we recommend getting an orthodontic mouth guard.

 #1.
 Rinse with Salt Water & Hydrogen Peroxide